 - Use the same dosage form (for instance, a tablet, capsule, or liquid); and

 - Use the same route of administration (for instance, oral, topical, or injectable).

 FDA's review process ensures that generic medications perform the same way in the human body and have the same intended use as the name brand medication.
 Health care professionals and consumers can be assured that FDA-approved generic drug products have met the same rigid standards as the innovator drug.
 All generic drugs approved by FDA have the same high quality, strength, purity, and stability as brand-name drugs.
 In addition, FDA inspects facilities to make certain the generic manufacturing, packaging, and testing sites pass the same quality standards as those of brand-name drugs.

-In-depth interview on FDA generic drug review with Ted Sherwood, Director, Office of Regulatory Operations, Office of Generic Drugs, Center for Drug Evaluation and Research
+An in-depth interview on FDA's generic drug review with Ted Sherwood, Director, Office of Regulatory Operations, Office of Generic Drugs, Center for Drug Evaluation and Research

 Information on how the introduction of generics leads to lower prices for medications